Armenian cuisine: Sources

-Ardashes H. Keoleian authored the Oriental Cookbook (1913) is a collection of recipes from the Middle East "adapted to American tastes and methods of preparation" is a mixed collection of recipes that includes some recipes from the Armenian cuisine.
+Ardashes H. Keoleian's Oriental Cookbook (1913), a collection of recipes from the Middle East "adapted to American tastes and methods of preparation" includes some recipes from Armenian cuisine.

-Armenian-American cookbook author Rose Baboian made her collection of traditional Armenian recipes accessible for young, English-speaking Armenians.
-Mark Zanger, a Boston-based food reporter, wrote that Baboian's book "stands out as a model of American ethnic food because she recorded so many traditions".
+Mark Zanger, a Boston-based food reporter, wrote that Armenian-American cookbook author Rose Baboian's collection of traditional Armenian recipes "stands out as a model of American ethnic food because she recorded so many traditions".
+She is considered to have anticipated Armenian American fusion cooking with recipes like "chocolate yogurt".